safinaARK/WGS-wrapper-scripts-in-Unix-R-and-Python/README.md

 - curl -fsSL https://ftp.ncbi.nlm.nih.gov/entrez/entrezdirect/install-edirect.sh: This part of the command uses curl to download the installation script (install-edirect.sh) from the NCBI FTP server.<br>
-- The -fsSL flags are used to specify that curl should follow redirects (-L), be silent during the download (-s), and show progress information (-S). sh -c "$(...)": This part of the command runs the downloaded script using the shshell.
-The$(...)syntax is used to execute the output of thecurl` command as a script.
+- The -fsSL flags are used to specify that curl should follow redirects (-L), be silent during the download (-s), and show progress information (-S). sh -c "$(...)": This command part runs the downloaded script using the shell.
+The (...)syntax is used to execute the curl command output as a script.
 ```
 echo "export PATH=\$HOME/edirect:\$PATH" >> $HOME/.bash_profile
 ```